• Home

 • 3 garlic cloves minced

-• 2 tsp ground cumin
+• 2 teaspoons ground cumin

-• 1 tsp. ground oregano
+• 1 teaspoon ground oregano

-• 1/2 tsp cayenne pepper
+• 1/2 teaspoon cayenne pepper

-• 1/4 tsp pepper
+• 1/4 teaspoon pepper

-• 1 7oz can chopped green chilies
+• 1 7- ounce can chopped green chiles

-• 4 c. chicken broth
+• 4 cups chicken broth

-• 2 cans drained and rinsed Northern White Beans
+• 2 cans Northern white beans drained and rinsed

 • 1/2 cup sour cream